-1. To elect five of the eight directors to be vote ed upon by Cl ass A and Class C common stockholders together [] FOR all nominees listed below (except a [] WITHHOLD AUTHORITY to vote for The state of the s NSTRUCTION: to withhold authority to vote to below.) for any individ lual nominee, strike a line through that nominee's name in John L. Cook, Ro er, M.D., H. Craig Moody, Norman G. Wilbur 2.
-To approve, on an advisory basis, the comp ensation of the e Named Executive Officers [] FOR [] A GAINST [] ABSTAIN ncorporation to increase the authorized capital stock of the sing the number of authorized shares of Class C common [] FOR [] A GAINST [] ABSTAIN 4. fiscal y To ratify the appointment of Eide Bailly L year ending December 31, 2016 LP as the Co mpany's independent registered public accountants for the [] FOR [] A AGAINST [] ABSTAIN 5. thereof. operly come b refore the meeting or any adjournment or postponements ECTION IS VILL BE VOTED AS DIRECTED HEREIN BY THE MADE, THIS PROXY WILL BE VOTED FOR THE PROPOSALS 2, 3, 4 and 5.
-Da ated , 2016 Sig gnature of Stockholder Sis gnature of Stockholder
+1. To elect five of the eight directors to be voted upon by Class A and Class C common stockholders together

+[] FOR all nominees listed below (except as marked to the contrary below)

+[] WITHHOLD AUTHORITY to vote for all nominees listed below

+(INSTRUCTION: to withhold authority to vote for any individual nominee, strike a line through that nominee's name in the list below.)

+John L. Cook, Gilbert A. Fuller, Robert G. Hunter, M.D., S. Andrew Quist and Norman G. Wilbur

+2. To approve, on an advisory basis, the compensation of the Named Executive Officers

+Γ] FOR [] AGAINST s .
+ABSTAIN

+3. To approve the amendment to the Company's Articles of Incorporation to increase the authorized capital stock of the Company from 32,000,000 shares to 33,000,000 shares by increasing the number of authorized shares of Class C common stock from 2,000,000 shares to 3,000,000 shares

+To ratify the appointment of Eide Bailly LLP as the Company's independent registered public accountants for the fiscal year ending December 31, 2016

+5. To transact such other business as may properly come before the meeting or any adjournment or postponements thereof.

+[] FOR [] AGAINST

+THIS PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED AS DIRECTED HEREIN BY THE UNDERSIGNED STOCKHOLDER.
+IF NO DIRECTION IS MADE, THIS PROXY WILL BE VOTED FOR THE NOMINEES LISTED IN PROPOSAL 1 ABOVE AND FOR PROPOSALS 2, 3, 4 and 5.

+[] ABSTAIN

+Dated , 2016